All Episodes

 He's a very good doctor.

-But it was having a relationship with my doctor where he's a friend, not just an abstract person I I go to when I have a problem, have a relationship with him.
+But it was having a relationship with my doctor where he's a friend, not just an abstract person I go to when I have a problem, have a relationship with him.

-It was really weak.
+It was really quick.

 That's going to stop for very many people.